What I would tell those who are not living with Rheumatoid Arthritis

 If you do not read any further, and you re-read the last paragraph, we will have made progress.
 That was not hyperbole.
 Rheumatoid Arthritis progresses at different rates, so your loved one may not have involvement in every joint, but you can still get the idea.

-Oh, and if I may offer an ever clearer picture, add a bad case of the flu that to the cocktail.
+I may offer an ever clearer picture, add a bad case of the flu that to the cocktail.
 You are getting close.

 Do you know which joints are involved with your loved one?
 Are you sure?